Kudos for Portland

-- Cities Ranked & Rated: More Than 400 Metropolitan Areas Evaluated in the U.S. & Canada In the second edition of this 850 page publication released in 2007, Portland caught the number three spot as the "Best Place to Live."
+- Cities Ranked & Rated: More Than 400 Metropolitan Areas Evaluated in the U.S. & Canada In the second edition of this 850-page publication released in 2007, Portland caught the number three spot as the “Best Place to Live.”

-- Cleanest City in USA In June 2005, Reader's Digest compared data on the 50 most populous metropolitan areas to come up with a ranking of America's cleanest cities.
+- Cleanest City in the USA In June 2005, Reader’s Digest compared data on the 50 most populous metropolitan areas to come up with a ranking of America’s cleanest cities.
 Portland came out first.

-- Cooking Light In February 2008, the Cooking Light magazine named Portland the second-healthiest city in the U.S. based on 15 criteria.
+- Cooking Light In February 2008, the Cooking Light magazine named Portland the second healthiest city in the U.S. based on 15 criteria.
 Seattle was first.

 - Corporation for Enterprise Development Oregon ranks among the top seven states in three broad economic development indicators according to a study released in December 2004.
-A group known as the Tax Foundation ranked Oregon 10th in the nation in terms of the low tax burden it imposes on businesses.
+A group known as the Tax Foundation ranked Oregon 10th in the nation regarding the low tax burden it imposes on businesses.
 Oregon earned its high ranking largely because it lacks a sales tax.
 This study was released in October 2004.

 - Creative Cities Professor Richard Florida, Carnegie Mellon University, has developed a “creative city index” and he ranks the Portland metro area 16th out of 49 metro areas.